Safely Removing Earwax

 Earwax provides an important function by keeping dust and dirt from entering the ear canal.

 Your ears are designed to regularly clean themselves by pushing earwax out.
 Usually, wax will eventually go away on its own.
 Sometimes, though, earwax can build up or get pushed back against the eardrum and need more attention.

 If you want to clean out the earwax yourself, don’t use cotton swabs, as they may damage your eardrum.
 Over-the-counter earwax drops are available at your local pharmacy.
 Use as directed.

 Will Impacted Earwax Go Away by Itself?

 If you have impacted earwax, you shouldn’t try to remove it yourself because your efforts may lead to an ear infection.
-At Premier Hearing and Balance, LLC in Hammond and Mandeville, we can help you remove the earwax safely.
-Call 985-777-3682 today for an appointment.
+Please call your local Ear, Nose, and Throat physician for safe and efficient removal.

 Will Cleaning My Ears Stop the Ringing Sound?